People: All users

 Layers in Diagrams work as follows:

-- Each Diagram has its own set of layers.
+- Each Diagram has its own set of layers, separate from the canvas layers.

 - Each Diagram starts with a default layer, where all new elements are placed.
 If needed, you can create additional layers to better structure complex Diagrams.